Breastfeeding and Body Acne

-- You can also use your breast milk and apply it twice per day for acne relief.
+- You can also use your breast milk and apply it twice daily for acne relief.
 Breast milk is antibacterial and contains healing properties.
-Breast milk contains Lauric acid, which has acne fighting properties; without producing skin irritation and redness.
+Breast milk contains Lauric acid, which has acne-fighting properties; without producing skin irritation and redness.

-- Using a gentle baby wash on your face can be quite effective, and won’t harm you or your baby.
+- Using a gentle baby wash on your face can be pretty effective and won’t harm you owon'tr baby.

 I've got Pimples on my Nipples!

-Breast acne that seems like a rash may be an indication of a yeast infection.
+Breast acne that seems like a rash may indicate a yeast infection.

 Breastfeeding and Acne in Baby?

-- Acne neonatum “ breastfeeding acne, " is the acne that is caused by the mother's excess hormones in the breast milk.
-The hormones are transferred to a baby through the milk, and can cause the baby’s sebaceous glands to overproduce sebum; clogging the pores and causing pimples.
+- Acne neonatum, breastfeeding acne, is the acne cause by the mother's excess hormones in mother's breast milk.
+The hormones are transferred to a baby through the milk and can cause the baby’s sebaceous glands to ovbabysuce sebum, clogging the pores and causing pimples.

-- This acne usually does not require medical treatment and should disappear on its own.
+- This acne usually does not require medical treatment and should disappear independently.